-Re: Letter Requesting Permission To Conduct Research At CMJAH
+Re: Letter Requesting Permission To Conduct Research At xxx

 Dear X,

 My name is Jenna Wing.
 I am conducting research for the purposes of obtaining a Masters Degree in Organisational Psychology at the University of the Witwatersrand.
 As part of this degree I am required to complete this research.
 The focus of my research is on Job Demands and Resources and the propensity of medical staff to comply with Needlestick Injury (NSI) Interventions.
 My research is quantitative and non-experimental in design.
 I am requesting permission to carry out my research in your institution and I hope to access three departments nd include medical students, interns, nurses, doctors and allied personnel in my survey.
 The research will include both medical personnel who have previously experienced NSIs and those who have not.
 I am hoping that 2 other medical centres will participate in the study.